joshbduncan/AiCommandPalette/CHANGLOG.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [Unreleased]

+## Added

+- fuzzy matching (e.g. looking for 'Outline Stroke', queries 'oust', 'ou st', 'st ou' will all work)
+- query cache to speed things up a bit (especially when backspacing/clearing characters)

+## Changes

+- removed searching on type command (added back 'all menu commands', 'all tools')

 ## [0.10.0] 2024-01-25

 ## Added